darshanrk02/Resume-Skill-Extractor/backend/README.md

   - Education
   - Work experience
   - Projects
-- Database storage for extracted resume data
+- MongoDB database storage for extracted resume data
 - RESTful API for frontend integration

 ## Tech Stack

 - Python 3.8+
 - FastAPI
-- SQLAlchemy (with async support)
-- PostgreSQL
+- MongoDB with PyMongo
 - PyPDF2 and pdfplumber for PDF processing
 - spaCy and NLTK for NLP